-TTI allows data modules without hardware translation to merge with an appropriate data module connected to an unadministered port.
-The unadministered port is given TTI default translation sufficient to allow a terminal connected to the data module (connected to the port) to request a TTI merge with the extension of a data module administered without hardware translation.
+TTI allows data modules without hardware translation to merge with an appropriate data module connected to a non-administered port.
+The non-administered port is given TTI default translation sufficient to allow a terminal connected to the data module (connected to the port) to request a TTI merge with the extension of a data module administered without hardware translation.